Clivern/Pindo/README.rst

 Pindo
 =====

-    Build and Run Code in Docker.
+    Securely Build and Run Code in Docker.

 It supports a broad range of programming languages and versions.